 Infection with high-risk HPV can also cause serious consequences for women if undetected and untreated.
 High-risk HPV can cause changes in the cervix that can lead to cervical cancer if untreated.
 The good news, however, is that cervical cancer is preventable with regular screening and vaccination.

 Problems during pregnancy: STIs pose a number of serious risks to a pregnant woman’s unborn child, from low birth weight, brain damage, blindness, deafness, and even stillbirth (death of the child).
 STIs can pass from the mother to the baby during pregnancy and during delivery.
-For this reason, the Centers for Disease Control and Prevention (CDC) recommend that pregnant women be tested on their first prenatal visit for STIs, including chlamydia, gonorrhea, syphilis, HIV and hepatitis B. While there is a risk that women with herpes and HIV can pass infection on to the baby, there are steps they can take to greatly reduce this risk.
+For this reason, the Centers for Disease Control and Prevention (CDC) recommend that pregnant women be tested on their first prenatal visit for STIs, including chlamydia, gonorrhea, syphilis, HIV and hepatitis B. While there is a risk that women with herpes and HIV can pass their infection on to the baby, there are steps they can take to greatly reduce this risk.
+Strategies to reduce HIV transmission are particularly effective and have reduced the mother-to-child transmission rate in the United States and Europe to less than 1%.